emissary-ingress/emissary/docs/topics/running/error-response-overrides.md

 Custom error responses set overrides for HTTP response statuses generated either by Ambassador or upstream services.

-They are configured either on the Ambassador [`Module`](ambassador). or on a [`Mapping`](../../using/intro-mappings/), the schema is identical.
-In the case of responses configured on both the `Module` and a `Mapping`, the `Mapping` will take precedence.
+They can be configured either on the Ambassador [`Module`](ambassador). or on a [`Mapping`](../../using/intro-mappings/), the schema is identical.
+See below for more information on [rule precedence](#rule-precedence).

  ID | Definition
 --- | ---